Sh4wt4y/First-bash-program/README.md

-*Well its not much but its honest work* it works (not well) but it works\n it's shitty code but it MY shitty code and thats what matters
+*Well its not much but its honest work*
+It works (not well) but it works.
+It's shitty code but it's MY shitty code and that's what matters.